Jtoast65/League-of-Legends-/index.md

 - Team-level rows are created from aggregating player-level statistics within each match
 - Missing 10-minute metrics occur when games end early or when data collection was incomplete
 - The `result` column has no missing values, indicating complete match outcome data
-- For analyses requiring specific metrics (e.g., first blood or 10-minute gold), we filter to rows where those values are not missing
+- For analyses requiring specific metrics, we filter to rows where those values are not missing

 **Cleaned dataset summary:**
 - **Team-level rows**: 25,098 (representing ~12,549 unique matches)